 Over the last 30 years the consequences for Domestic Violence have become more severe as the government and politicians try to prove that they are “tough on crime.”
 Being charged with a Domestic Violence offense in Monterey County can be extremely embarrassing and frustrating, because of the very personal issues that will be exposed in the process.
 The government meddling in your personal life, getting involved in your private dealings with your spouse, or telling you how to raise your children can be very upsetting.
-Hiring a qualified Salinas Domestic Violence attorney can increase your chances of a reaching a favorable outcome.
+Hiring a qualified Monterey, Carmel, or Salinas Domestic Violence attorney can increase your chances of reaching a favorable outcome.

 Possibly the most frustrating thing about being charged with a Domestic Violence offense is that it is a crime that is often based on the story of someone who is angry with the accused at the time of contacting the authorities, and who may want revenge.
 Unfortunately, the system can be easily manipulated by someone with an agenda who wants to use the criminal justice system against his or her partner.
 This need for revenge usually comes from an outstanding family court matter, divorce, child custody dispute, or simply recently discovered infidelity.
 The Monterey County courts are full of men and women who were accused and charged with Domestic Violence offences, and either pled to something they did not do or went to trial and were wrongly convicted because they were set up.